Can I have hernia surgery without mesh?

 Dr. Harris from California Hernia Specialists discusses the options patients have to treat their abdominal wall hernia including watchful waiting all the way to advanced laparoscopic hernia repair.I’ve heard about chronic pain after hernia surgery.
 What causes chronic pain and what is the chance this will happen to me?

-However today, the meshes used by top hernia surgeons are extra lightweight and thin causing only minimal inflammatory reaction inside the body.
+However today, the meshes used by top hernia surgeons are lightweight and thin causing minimal inflammatory reaction inside the body.
 This reduction of scarring and inflammation in the healing process has reduced the incidence of post hernia pain (post herniorrhaphy pain) to almost zero.
 Unfortunately some surgeons are still using those heavy thick meshes created 10 years ago.

 We discuss with patients that it is not uncommon to feel occasional pulling, tugging, burning, and other unusual sensations in the groin for up to year.
 These occasional feelings are considered normal to any surgery, including hernia surgery.
-Learn more about hernia mesh HERE

 How Have You Felt Since Your Hernia Surgery?